Piraeus Morning Visit on 27 July 2019

 The ADAMANTIOS KORAIS seen in Piraeus shortly before her morning departure.
 She first began service in Greece under Zante Ferries in 2008, when she was deployed on the Piraeus-Paros-Naxos-Ios-Santorini.
 Since 2009, she has been on the Western Cyclades lifeline, and more specifically on the Piraeus-Kythnos-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos-Ios-Santorini line.
 She is the flagship of Zante Ferries.

 The KNOSSOS PALACE having docked in Piraeus at dawn.
 This was also her first summer operating under the new exhaust gas cleaning system which she acquired during a small conversion in Malta during the winter of 2018-2019.
-With this new system, she consumes less sulphur oil and is therefore more environmentally-friendly.
+With this new system, she consumes less sulphur fuel and is therefore more environmentally-friendly.

 The SPEEDRUNNER III is also seen in Piraeus at dawn.